ngjunsiang/laymansguide-src/contents/season3/issue036/issue036.md

 An internet ping does not sound like a ping, but it serves a different function through a similar idea.
 By sending out a data packet to a target server, and measuring the time it takes to get a response, it can “gauge the distance” that the device is away from the target server.

-On any laptop, you can measure the latency of any server using a commandline application ([Issue 15](https://buttondown.email/laymansguide/archive/lmg-s2-issue-15-sysadmins-and-the-command-line/)) called `ping`.
-Here, I will show you the output from `ping` while it pings two different servers.
+On any laptop, you can measure the latency of any server using a commandline application ([Issue 15]({filename}/season2/issue015/issue015.md

 The commandline prompt in Linux usually starts with a `$`, so any text you see after a beginning `$` in the same line is the command I am using.
 Everything that follows is the output from the `ping` application. the `-c 20` option tells `ping` to measure the latency statistics from sending 20 packets of data to the specified server.